This article was last updated December 30, 2021.

 - Research has reported mixed findings, but most EDC experts agree that reducing exposure (not bringing it down to zero!) still likely has a positive effect on reproductive and overall health.

 Chemicals aren’t inherently bad — they’re an important and essential part of life.
-But the man-made endocrine-disrupting chemicals (EDCs) mimic your naturally produced hormones, which interrupts the endocrine system: the collection of glands that produce hormones that regulate metabolism, growth and development, tissue function, sexual function, reproduction, sleep, and mood, among other things.
+But artificial EDCs mimic the hormones your body produces, which interrupts the endocrine system: the collection of glands that produce the hormones that regulate metabolism, growth and development, tissue function, sexual function, reproduction, sleep, and mood, among other things.

 These “estrogenic” chemicals can trick your body into thinking there are more hormones being produced than there really are.
-In turn, your body may respond by either shutting down its own natural production of hormones, or by ramping hormone production up.
+In turn, your body may respond by either shutting down its own production of hormones, or by ramping up hormone production.

-EDCs may impact your body’s levels of fertility hormones like estrogen and testosterone, as well as thyroid hormones.
-In turn, the hormonal imbalances may impact your fertility: There is growing evidence that hormone changes caused by EDCs can impact many parts of the reproductive system, like ovulation or sperm count.
+A 2009 Scientific Statement from The Endocrine Society suggested that EDCs may impact the body’s levels of fertility hormones like estrogen and testosterone, as well as thyroid hormones.
+Hormones are essential to reproduction so it makes sense that out-of-range hormone levels can impact your fertility and many parts of the reproductive system, such as ovulation and sperm count.

-The relationship between EDCs and conditions like PCOS, uterine fibroids, and endometriosis is also being studied.
+The relationship between EDCs and conditions like polycystic ovary syndrome (PCOS), uterine fibroids, and endometriosis is also being studied.
 These conditions may impact how often you ovulate, how likely a fertilized egg is to implant, and how likely a pregnancy is to be carried to term.
 (More info on how these conditions impact chances of conceiving here.)

 1. Bisphenol A (BPA)